swimming-potato/aws-iam-temporary-elevated-access-broker/README.md

         1. **Stage:** The stage where the application is running in, e.g. *dev*, *prod*.
     3. **Cognito setup**
         1. **ClientId:** The client ID of the SPA application.
 This can be found on the "General" tab of an application, or the list of applications.
 This identifies the application that tokens will be minted for.
 See [Integrating with your identity provider](#integrating-with-your-identity-provider), below.
-        2. **JWTIssuer:** This is the URL of the authorization server that will perform authentication.
-All Developer Accounts have a "default" authorization server.
-The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
-For example, https://dev-1234.oktapreview.com/oauth2/default.
+        2. **JWTIssuer:** This is the URL of the authorization server that issues the tokens.
-        3. **Audience:** The expected audience passed to verifyAccessToken().
-This can be either a string (direct match) or an array of strings (the actual aud claim in the token must match one of the strings).
-See [API Access Management with Okta](https://developer.okta.com/docs/concepts/api-access-management/) for additional information.
+        3. **Audience:** The audience claim that will be validate by the authorizer.
+The value should be same as ClientId
 				4. **JWKSUri:** This is the URL of the locations of JWKS Keys to verify the signature of Access and Id Token.
     4. **Notifications setup**
         1. **ApprovalSNSTopicName**: A name for the SNS topic that will receive the approval notifications.